 It would probably have occurred to you that a child would constantly challenge his ability to push, pick or pull an object.
 It fails in every way, not to mention the object is not a soft toy, but it could be a wooden trunk or a gate, or even a rock.

-The mother goes barging towards the child to restrain them for doing so because it could come to a time where the child could injure him/her by doing that act.
+The mother goes barging towards the child to restrain them from doing so because it could come to a time where the child could injure him/her by doing that act.

 Here is another example

 If you have seen the Avengers movie Thor asks all his Avengers friends to pick the hammer up but no one is able to do it Captain America does nudge but he sarcastically lets Thor have the fun.

 👉 It is because of balanced or unbalanced forces.

 A balanced force is when an object is at rest unless and until a force or velocity acted for it moves from point A to point B. Let’s revisit Thor and Hammer, Hulk, and Iron man tries but fails to move the hammer IS a Balanced force.

 When Thor holds the same hammer from resting to its uprising position, it is an unbalanced force.
 A balanced force is an object, which is immovable because there are two acts of force in one, which is gravity pulling down and the other is forced upwards.